Do you own a second property in France?

 That’s not the only change facing second home owners in France after Brexit.
 From 1st January, a new rule will apply for UK residents spending time in the EU.
 UK residents will be able to spend 90 days out of every 180 day period in the EU.
 That means UK residents won’t be able to enjoy all 180 days in their property in France, so if you spend half of your year in your French home your plans may have to change.

 Financial planning for a move to France

-So, hopefully, if you are planning a move France in the near future – perhaps you have recently got a job in Paris – it’s worth speaking to an expert who knows how the French laws and tax rulings have changed after Brexit.
+If you are planning a move to France in the near future – perhaps you have recently got a job in Paris – it’s worth speaking to an expert who knows how the French laws and tax rulings have changed after Brexit.

 And once you’ve established your life in France – whether that’s in a main home or second home – sound expat retirement planning, involving support and advice from a professional financial adviser, is key to having the best expat life possible without financial fears.

 If you are considering a move to France, or perhaps you just require financial advice regarding how best to manage your property assets abroad, either way, a Blacktower financial adviser in France will steer you on the right path, fulfilling all your expat retirement planning and financial services needs.